 Recruitment: In the fall of each year, Fellows will work with the Program Director to organize information sessions about the Alabama Schweitzer Fellows Program and present information at their schools about their Fellowship experiences.

-Stipend: For the January 2020- April 2021 fellowship year, Fellows will receive a stipend of $2,725 distributed in three payments throughout the Fellowship year as specific program objectives are completed.
+Stipend: Fellows will receive a stipend of $2,500 distributed in four payments throughout the Fellowship year as specific program objectives are completed.
 In addition, the Alabama Schweitzer Fellowship provides up to $100 for project-related expenses.
-As funding allows, Alabama ASF additionally provides a $500 travel stipend for a number of Fellows to attend the national ASF leadership gathering annually.

 Celebration of Service: New Fellows are introduced at the Celebration of Service.
-This will be held on April 21, 2020.
-In April of the following year, the 2020-21 Fellows will be similarly honored and will speak about their projects’ goals and accomplishments.
+This will be held on April 13, 2024 at the beginning of Orientation.
+In April of the following year, the 2024-25 Fellows will be similarly honored and will speak about their projects’ goals and accomplishments.

 Frequently Asked Questions

 Yes, the Albert Schweitzer Fellowship is an interdisciplinary program and we are looking for applicants from any field in which the Fellow can create a health-related community project.
 Diversity of thought and perspectives will enrich the experience for each class of Fellows.
 Other fields of study have included dentistry, law, divinity, psychology, pharmacy, engineering, business, the arts, and more.
 We think expansively about health and realize that there are many factors that contribute to the health and well-being of our communities.